-Australia Day may be over but you can still celebrate with our pick of five of the best Australia cruises
+To celebrate Australia Day, check out our pick of five of the best Australia cruises

 1. Sydney to Southampton

 If you have time to spare for a fantastic Australian adventure, then this 51-night itinerary with P&O Cruises on board Aurora will fit the bill.
 Fly to Sydney, where you can see the majestic Harbour Bridge and iconic Opera House.
 Dinner at one of the waterside restaurants that borders the historic Rocks district offers a spectacular view of the world-famous harbour at night.
 Excursions on offer include an early evening performance at the Opera House or, to experience the Aussie wildlife and nature in all its glory, visit Featherdale Wildlife Park and Blue Mountains, dubbed the Australian Grand Canyon, where you can feast your eyes on breathtaking rock formations and thundering waterfalls.
 Sydney is followed by calls at Milford, Doubtful and Dusky Sounds, all part of New Zealand’s breathtaking fjordland.
 Other calls on this epic itinerary include Wellington, Auckland, Hawaii, San Francisco, the Panama Canal, St Lucia and Barbados (pocruises.com).